 &state=...&code_challenge=...&code_challenge_method=S256That claims parameter, once URL-decoded, is a standard OpenID Connect claims request:

 That's the entire pattern.
 The API's job is to validate that the token has the auth context it needs.
-Everything else, who prompted who, which credentials were used, what policy fired, is between the client, the user, and Entra.
+Everything else, who prompted who, which credentials were used, what policy fired, is between the client, the user, and the Identity Provider (Entra ID).

 A note on API-to-UI communication

-Where teams trip on the Microsoft docs: The official tutorials lead with the 401 + WWW-Authenticate + claims-challenge protocol, because that's the most general API-to-UI conversation.
+Where teams trip on the Microsoft docs: The official tutorials lead with the 401 + WWW-Authenticate + claims-challenge protocol, because that's the most general API-to-UI interface.
 Teams reading those samples often assume the whole 401 dance is mandatory.
 It isn't.
-For most line-of-business apps where the UI knows what each action needs, you can ask Entra for the right context upfront and skip the back-and-forth entirely.
+For simple line-of-business apps where the UI knows what each action needs, you can ask Entra for the right context upfront and skip the API to UI back-and-forth entirely.
 The simpler path is not explicit in the docs, so it is hard to cut through all the complexity to see it.

 To make the contrast concrete, the protocol the docs lead with looks like this on the wire: